 The following are key functions of wireframes:

-- Wireframes are one of the foundation stages of the design phase when we marry up requirements (as gathered during the workshop) to web page elements and associated functionality.
+- Wireframes are one of the foundation stages of the design phase when we match up requirements (as gathered during the workshop) to web page elements and associated functionality.

 - Wireframes “mockup” the layout or structure of elements on a web page.
 Example of page elements are the header and contents, navigation, sidebars and their widgets/buttons, body text areas etc.